Customer small business financing solutions delivered through a single, online application.

 Accounts receivable is critical because it reveals how much money you should expect to earn in the future.
 If you are paid primarily through invoices, this figure is directly linked to your overall income.

 One factor that you need to pay attention to is the age of your accounts receivable.
 Are you getting paid on schedule?
 Are your customers or clients waiting too long to pay invoices?
 You will commonly have to send reminders if your accounts receivable is getting too old.
-Lenders will look at how your accounts receivable ages when making funding decisions.
+Lenders will look at how your accounts receivable age when making funding decisions.